Afirestriker/Git-Guide/README.md

  //add and commit in one line
  git commit -am "<customMessage>"

- //view the history of commits for a repository
+ //view the history of commits for a repository (all or last n)
  git log
+ git log -n <number>

  ## Create a new branch
  //create a new branch
  git branch <branch-name>